Hypergraph Counting and Mixed $p$-Spin Glass Models under Replica Symmetry: Abstract

 -- Second, in the mixed $p$-spin setting, the cluster structures differ depending on the relation between the minimum effective even and odd $p$-spins: $p_e$ and $p_o$, respectively.
 As an example, at $h=0$, there are three sub-regimes: $p_e<p_o, p_o<p_e<2p_o, p_e\ge 2p_o$, wherein the first and third ones, the mixed $p$-spin model behaves essentially like a pure $p$-spin model, and only in the second regime, it is more like a mixture.
 This presents another criterion for classifying mean-field spin glass models compared to the work of Auffinger and Ben Arous (Ann.~Probab.~41 (2013), no.~6, 4214--4247), where the idea is based on complexity computations for spherical models.

--- Third, our framework naturally implies a {\it multi-scale fluctuation} phenomenon conjectured in the work of Bovier and Schertzer (arXiv:2205.15080), at $h=0$ case for pure $p$-spin model.
+-- Third, our framework naturally implies a {\it multi-scale fluctuation} phenomenon conjectured in the work of Bovier and Schertzer (Probab.~Theory~Relat.~Fields (2024)), at $h=0$ case for pure $p$-spin model.
 Our results suggest that this phenomenon holds for general mixed $p$-spin models under weak external fields, including $h=0$.
 We also extend the approach in this paper to general multi-species mixed $p$-spin models.

 1